In the world of arcade games and video game history in general, the gorilla is known worldwide as one of the true originals.

 The name “Donkey Kong” comes from a mash-up of “King-Kong”- a Japanese phrase used across the country for a gorilla, and the first English word creator Miyamoto found to describe “Stubborn and dumb”.

 In 1982, Universal sued Nintendo over the use of Donkey Kong as it was too similar to their film King Kong.
 ‘King Kong‘ however was already in the public domain years ago and this meant the case was dropped with Universal having to pay Nintendo’s legal fees.

 Manky Kong, the villain, is the only “Kong” not to be part of the Donkey Kong family.

-Donkey Kong Racing, Diddy Kong Pilot and Donkey Kong Coconut Crackers are the names of the 3 Donkey Kong games that were cancelled.
+Donkey Kong Racing, Diddy Kong Pilot, and Donkey Kong Coconut Crackers are the names of the 3 Donkey Kong games that were canceled.

 Donkey Kong’s 1981 Nintendo arcade version holds the record of being the first platform game.

 Since the Nintendo 64 days, Donkey Kong has been a playable character in almost every Mario sports game.

 The Donkey Kong franchise worldwide has sold over 40 million units.

 In the early Donkey Kong game, well-known Mario was actually called Jumpman.

 So there we have it, the iconic gorilla has taken the world by storm appearing in dozens of games and selling millions of units and is still one of the gaming heavyweights.